Risk-Averse Markov Decision Processes through a Distributional Lens: Examples

-In view of \eqref{eq:DefKusuoka}, when $\cM_t(x)$ is a singleton, $\sigma^K_{t,x}$ represents the distributional version of spectral risk measure (cf. \cite[Section 6.3.4]{Shapiro2021book}).
-We refer to \cite{Gzyl2006Relationship} for relationship between spectral risk measures and distortion risk measures.
-From a constructive perspective, one motivation for considering a non-singleton $\cM_t(x)$ is to incorporate robustness into the evaluation criteria.
-Indeed, in many cases, while a risk averse performance criterion is a desirable, it is not certain what specific form of risk aversion to employ, for examples, $0.8\bE + 0.2\avar_{0.9}$ vs $\avar_{0.5}$.
-The Kusuoka-type risk measure provide a venue to address this issue by robustifying the measure and selecting the worse outcome.
+In view of \eqref{eq:DefKusuoka}, when $\cM_t(x)$ is a singleton, $\sigma^K_{t,x}$ represents the distributional version of spectral risk measure (cf. \cite{Acerbi2002Spectral}, \cite[Section 4.6]{Follmer2016book}).
+In general, \eqref{eq:DefKusuoka} permits $\cM_t(x)$ to extend beyond being merely a singleton.
+This flexibility enables us to incorporate a broader range of convex risk measures into a dynamic context.

-\begin{remark} In this remark, we provide some discussions on the impact of $\cM_t(x)$ on optimal actions. \begin{itemize} \item We claim that if $\cM_t$ is a singleton, then a deterministic Markovian action at time $t$ may attain the optimal.
+\begin{remark} In this remark, we provide some discussions on the impact of $\cM_t(x)$ on optimal actions. \begin{itemize} \item We claim that if $\cM_t$ is a singleton, then a deterministic Markovian action at time $t$ may achieve the optimal outcome.
 In view of \cref{prop:MarkovControlOpt}, the following observations are sufficient.
 Note that for any $\kappa\in(0,1]$, $\mu_1,\mu_2\in\cP_b(\bR)$ and $\theta\in[0,1]$,

 As for $\kappa=0$, note that $(\theta\mu_1+(1-\theta)\mu_2)((r,\infty))=0$ implies $\mu_i((r,\infty))=0$ for $i=1,2$, and thus

 \item If $\cM_t$ is not a singleton, analogous to the scenario in Appendix \ref{app:Example}, there exists certain circumstances where randomized actions are necessary to achieve optimality.
 The potential need for randomized action can be elucidated using the following two-player game heuristic.
 Recall the definitions of $\wt P^v_{t,x,\lambda}$ from equation \eqref{eq:DefPtilde}.
 When considering $\inf_{\lambda\in\varpi_t(x)}\sigma^{K}_{t,x}\left(\wt P^v_{t,x,\lambda}\right)$, we can interpret $\sup_{\eta\in\cM_t(x)}$ as an adversarial agent who controls $\eta$.
 According to the order of $\inf$ and $\sup$, this adversarial agent has access to $\lambda$.
 However, she must pick $\eta$ without the knowledge of the realized action.
 For the original agent who controls $\lambda$, under certain circumstances, it is reasonable to employ randomized action to counteract the adversary.
 Lastly, it's important to note that, unlike the entropic risk measure, the Kusuoka-type risk measure does not always encourage randomized action, even if $\cM_t$ is not a singleton.
 The way different choices of $\cM_t$ affect the optimal action seems to be quite complex and will be explored in future work. \end{itemize} \end{remark}